yxliao95/arrg_cid_rrg24/README.md

 $ python
 >>> import vilmedic
 ```
 and you might see errors.
-We will address them in the next section.
+We will address them in the next part.

 Once you see this message
 ```